 It is said that Grenada’s capital St. George’s, is the most picturesque capital city in the Caribbean with its horse shoe shaped Harbor.
 The carenage gives you the first glimpse of paradise with its sky line of red tilled roofs, of traditional shops and homes.
 Grenada’s natural beauty is enhanced by its rich history and cultural heritage.
 Our largest cultural celebration is “Carnival” which is held in August of every year.
 Our exotic open air market is still an integral part of life.

-Grenada’s Tourism product is diversely decentralised by nature, among which is the world famous Grand Anse Beach and River Antoine, the oldest functioning rum distillery.
+Grenada’s Tourism product is diversely decentralized by nature, among which is the world famous Grand Anse Beach and River Antoine, the oldest functioning rum distillery.
 With fauna and flora that is absolutely beautiful, no venomous creates or reptiles, Grenada is filled with very friendly people, with good food, and exotic restaurants, where you will be thrilled.
 The warmth of the locals is also extended to accommodation.
-One can find affordable, budget friendly hotels to make the tourism experience as enjoyable
+One can find affordable, budget friendly hotels on trivago to make the tourism experience as enjoyable

 There are many things to do, such as “Taking an island tour, snorkeling, hiking, diving, whale watching, fishing, visit to historic forts, or special events such as Carnival, Independence celebrations, Bill fish tournament, Yacht racing, Carriacou Regatta, Maroon Music Festival and much more .